January 23, 2026 4 min read 11 Comments

 “But it doesn't move us to hide every time.
 People behave differently.
 Some people are going to the bomb shelter every time they hear the sirens.
 Some never go to bomb shelters.
 Some do occasionally.”

-Mykola Sagaidakovsky has been a friend of Geezer Jock throughout this unjust war started by a war criminal, the president of Russia, Putin.
+Mykola Sagaidakovsky, who now lives in Lviv, has been a friend of Geezer Jock throughout this unjust war started by a war criminal, the president of Russia, Putin.

 I had heard about this 60-something year old trail runner running through the woods daily collecting firewood in case the Russians disrupted gas and power.
-I had to contact him because tyrants do not want the oppressed to run gleefully through the woods.
+I contacted him two years ago because tyrants do not want the oppressed to run gleefully through the woods.
 Putin wants you to hide there and live in fear and live like rats.

 Mykola, a data analyst, wasn’t oppressed when he ran.
 He was happy, and at ease.
 He was an aging fellow exercising and staying fit, as Geezer Jocks should.